 How does the Chase account Compare?

 Whilst Chase may be the new bank on the block all of its bells and whistles have been done before and each can be beaten individually by a number of the highstreet, and digital banks, but as an overall package it’s right up there with the best of them.

 If you are looking to earn money form your account you’ll get £130 from switching the Santander 123 Lite account, which is quicker and easier then maxing out the benefits offered be Chase.
 See our guide for the best switching bank bonuses.

 Anyone considering a Chase account is likely looking to shun highstreet banks and go digital.
-In that regard the Chase account does compare well with its digital peers, namely Monzo and Starling, in terms of fancy features, and free free foreign spending, but lacks maturity.
-Chase has no history to consumer banking in the UK and is missing basic features that are taken for granted in regular UK accounts, services such as seven day switching, and confirmation of payee, both of which are employed by Monzo and Starling.
+In that regard the Chase account does compare well with its digital peers, namely Monzo and Starling, in terms of fancy features, and free free foreign spending, but lacks a little maturity.
+Chase has no history to consumer banking in the UK and is missing some basic features that are taken for granted in regular UK accounts, services such as seven day switching, and confirmation of payee, both of which are employed by Monzo and Starling.
 These are likely to come in the future, but early adopters should be aware.

 At present it looks to be a good if somewhat basic account, and possibly worth having as a back up to your main account.
-It will be come more feature full as it matures, one has to wonder why not get the basics in place first before trying to lure customers in with catchy incentives.
+It will be come more feature full as it matures, but you have to wonder why Chase hasn’t got the basics in place first before trying to lure customers in with catchy incentives.